rendaniluk/traffic-rules/readme.md

 ##To move the taxi forward:

+When the left arrow is pressed.

-1. Get your current location class name based on the `taxiLocationCounter` variable
+1. Get your current location class name based on the `taxiLocationCounter` variable call the `calculateTaxiLocation` function with it as a parameter.
+Like this `calculateTaxiLocation(taxiLocationCounter)` store the result in a variable.
-2. Increment the counter variable
+2. Increment the counter variable.
-3. Get the next location class name
+3. Get the next location class name as above.
 4. Pass both class names to the `moveTaxi` function based on the new value of the counter.

 What do you expect to happen?